top of page

 We need 50% of leaseholders to agree to do this and fund the purchase.
 If the other 50% choose not to, their ground rent payments will go to the enfranchised members.

-The freeholder cannot refuse to sell the freehold to us.
+The freeholder cannot refuse to sell the freehold to us after an agreement has been reached in relation to the valuation.

 The Solution